-Breaking the population law comes with some serious consequences, which is why Luke’s family makes sure their third son is not discovered, especially by the population police who are always on lookout for third children.
+Breaking the population law comes with some serious consequences, which is why Luke’s family makes sure their third son is not discovered, especially by the population police, who are always on the lookout for third children.
 This has forced the little boy to live a secluded life, never to leave his house, unlike his older brothers Mark and Matthew, who are free to live in the full sight of the whole world.

 Jen is a member of the elite class, yet still a third child just like Luke.
-She reveals her secret plans to hold a rally to overturn the Population Law that makes third children illegal.
+She reveals her secret plans to rally to overturn the Population Law that makes third children illegal.
 But doing so will expose her and her newfound friend to huge danger…which really scares Luke: “Just my luck, Luke thought.
 I finally meet another third child, and she’s absolutely crazy.”

 Among The Hidden – Book Trailer

-The novel’s story as allegory perfectly fits the sentiments of a wide variety of modern day minorities, societies and even individuals (such as myself as at the time of reading I can identify with Luke based on common experiences and observations), all of which makes it an intriguing read for older readers as well.
+The novel’s story as allegory perfectly fits the sentiments of a wide variety of modern-day minorities, societies and even individuals (such as myself as at the time of reading I can identify with Luke based on common experiences and observations), all of which makes it an intriguing read for older readers as well.

-Despite the short chapters, the pace in which the narrative develops is not a rapid one.
+Despite the short chapters, the pace at which the narrative develops is not a rapid one.
 Yet, as it reflects on the existence that Luke is forced into, it is accurate and allows the reader to really get to know him and his world (both inner and outer).